Crank Removal Guide

 STEP 1: In order to immobilize your crank and flywheel, turn the tension resistance level or knob to the highest setting.
 This will keep your crank from moving forward or backward while removing the equipment piece.

-STEP 2: Begin the crank removal processes by removing the crank’s “cap” piece.
-You can do this with a flat head screwdriver.
+STEP 2: Begin the crank removal process by removing the crank’s “cap” piece.
+You can do this with a flathead screwdriver.
 This should just “pop” right off.

 *Sunny Health and Fitness does not recommend or condone using a pocket knife as it may scrape the cap.

 Please remember this phrase to help you in this process.

 In this next section, you will need to use a “Crank Tool”.
 You can purchase this piece through Amazon or Walmart.
 The Crank Tool does not come pre-assembled.
 To assemble, connect both the black and silver sockets to the center screw.
 Make sure your “red handled wrench” (you can use any wrench that fits if your crank puller did not come with this piece) is placed in between the screw.

 STEP 3: Once the Crank Tool is assembled, insert the silver socket into the crank.
 Use the red wrench to “loosen” the flange nut that needs to be removed.
 Turn the wrench “counter-clockwise” or “left”.

 STEP 3.1: Continue loosening until the flange nut is removed.
 Great job!
 Just a few more steps.

 STEP 4: Now, insert the BLACK socket into the crank.
 Tighten this piece to the crank.
 You can use your finger or the wrench.
 Make sure the black socket cannot be removed.
 (The black socket piece should ONLY fit snuggly.
 DO NOT tighten too much otherwise you won’t be able to do step 5 correctly.)